Pickle-Rick1/fiskaly/README.md

 ## Documentation

-Fiskaly Design System is documented at https://zeitvertrieb.github.io/fiskaly/.
+Fiskaly Design is documented at https://zeitvertrieb.github.io/fiskaly/.
 The documentation is hosted on Github Pages and built with Gatsby and Gatsby MDX.

 ## Contribute